Verification Frequently Asked Questions

 What happens if I don’t provide the required forms and documents?

 Before your application for financial aid may be reviewed, it is necessary to complete the verification process mandated by the federal government.
-During the FAFSA application signature process, you made an agreement “to provide information that will verify the accuracy of your completed form."
+During the FAFSA application signature process, you made an agreement "to provide information that will verify the accuracy of your completed form."
 If you do not submit the requested documentation, the University cannot complete the verification process.
 No further action will be taken on your request for financial aid.
-Students who may also be eligible for the state funds could risk losing their award eligibility if the required verification forms and documents are not provided to our office prior to the May 15th state edit deadline.
+You must submit verification documents by the last day of your enrollment period.
+After that date, no federal or state financial aid will be awarded.

-What if I am filing for an IRS tax extension?
+What if I was granted an IRS tax extension?

-If your FAFSA has been selected for verification and either you and/or your parent(s)/spouse has been granted an IRS-approved tax filing extension, the University shall (in accordance with federal guidelines) accept alternative documentation to complete your verification.
-This documentation includes: (1) Copy of your IRS-approved extension form (4868); (2) two year’s prior federal tax return transcripts; (3) copies of prior year W2s; and (4) other income source documents that may be helpful in estimating your FAFSA data.
-You also must submit a verification worksheet and all other verification documents as requested by UIndy.
+If your FAFSA has been selected for verification and either you and/or your parent(s)/spouse has been granted an extension beyond the automatic six-month extension for 2019, the University shall (in accordance with federal guidelines) accept alternative documentation to complete your verification.
+This documentation includes: (1) Copy of your IRS-approved extension beyond the automatic six-month extension Form 2350; (2) a Verification of Non-Filing (VNF) Letter (confirmation that the tax return has not been filed) from the IRS dated on or after October 1, 2020, or complete a Parent/Student Certification Unable to Obtain Verification of Nonfiling Letter from IRS (offered in the portal) certifying that you were unable to obtain the required documentation; (3) copies of prior prior year W-2s; and (4) if self-employed, other income source documents that will help to estimate profit or loss.
+Self-employed taxpayers must also include a statement certifying adjusted gross income and taxes paid from the prior prior tax year.
+You must also submit a verification worksheet and all other verification documents as requested by UIndy.
 This pre-tax filing verification will be utilized to assess aid eligibility for federal, state, and university funds.

 What documentation is needed if I amended my federal taxes?